Insurance Claims: AI Cuts Resolution Time 80%

 How much does AI document validation reduce insurance claims resolution time?

 AI-powered document validation reduces average claims resolution time from 15 business days to 3 business days, a reduction of 80 percent.
 The primary driver is compressing the document verification phase from 12 days to under 2 days.
-A secondary benefit is the 82 percent reduction in incomplete files at submission: when AI validates documents in real time during upload, policyholders correct issues immediately rather than triggering a multi-day follow-up cycle that accounts for a large share of total processing time.

 What types of document fraud are most common in insurance claims?